ionob/stimeserp-docs/Doc/en/administration/activity/workflow.md

 # Workflow
 - In Stimes ERP, you can configure multiple levels of approval for various processes allows you to set up structure of a procedure /functionality ensuring thorough validation before finalizing critical documents like Clearance, Demand request, by setting workflow you can make several functionality systematically
+>- For example, procurement process where multiple levels of approval are necessary for purchase orders.
+Initially, a procurement officer (user with 'Procurement Officer' role) creates a purchase order.
+This purchase order then undergoes approval or rejection by a procurement manager (user with 'Procurement Manager' role).
+If approved by the procurement manager, it is further reviewed and approved or rejected by the finance director (user with 'Finance Director' role)

 ## To set up a Workflow and define transition rules in Stimes ERP, follow these Key prerequisite steps: